cilium/cilium/Documentation/community/roadmap.rst

 Documentation Improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We would like to make this Cilium documentation :ref:`easier to
+We would like to make this Cilium documentation easier to navigate, with more
-navigate<season_of_docs>`, with more example configurations and links to
+example configurations and links to articles and videos that explain features in
-articles and videos that explain features in more depth.
+more depth.

 .. _rm-influence: